Destressing - Employee Assistance Program

 Crisis Services provides 24 hour help for people experiencing a mental health crisis.
 They provide consulation, evaluation, and assistance from mental health professionals.
 If you are experiencing a mental health crisis the Clackamas County crisis line is available 24 hours a day, 7 days a week by calling 503-655-8585.
 For additional information, visit the Crisis Services webpage.

 Are you a caregiver caring for an elderly parent, disabled / ill spouse, or special needs child?
 Do you ever feel overwhelmed?
 Do you feel as if you should be the perfect caregiver?
 Is it hard to juggle work and family caregiving?
-Family caregiving support is available through the Family Caregiver Program run by Mary Ann Hard as part of the Employee Assistance Program.
+Family caregiving support is available through the Family Caregiver Program as part of the Employee Assistance Program.
 "Family caregivers experience higher rates of depression, physical and financial problems than non-family caregivers."

 Are you going through a divorce or separation and need mediation services?

 Clackamas County Resolution Services provides family law mediation services.
 For employees who are eligible for EAP services (regular full and part time employees with benefits) there is no cost to the employee.

 - Parent education class (required by the courts for parents who are divorcing) for the employee and ex- spouse/partner.